mcpython4-coding/Documentation/mcpython/common/mod/Mod.md

             variable version_name: str

-            creates an new mod
+            Creates a new mod
             :param name: the name of the mod
-            :param version: an tuple of CONSTANT length across ALL versions representing the version of the mod
+            :param version: a tuple of CONSTANT length across ALL versions representing the version of the mod

                     variable version